p3r7/blog/_posts/2020-09-09-instant-ansible-control-node.md

 ## Notes

+[^1]: Use whatever strategy (virtualenv/container/VM) to keep your base system as pure as possible.
+Trust me.

-[^1]: Likewise it's ok to install yarn/composer/leiningen/whatever to bundle stuff on your control node in a first time instead of struggling to setup a bundling server or even propper CI/CD.
+[^2]: Likewise it's ok to install yarn/composer/leiningen/whatever to bundle stuff on your control node in a first time instead of struggling to setup a bundling server or even propper CI/CD.

-[^2]: Even Docker is supported as a _provider_ (i.e. virtualization technology), even though you'll struggle to find anybody using vagrant for this use-case.
+[^3]: Even Docker is supported as a _provider_ (i.e. virtualization technology), even though you'll struggle to find anybody using vagrant for this use-case.